itkrt2y/nextjs-on-cloud-run/README.md

-# Next.js on Google Cloud Run template
+# Next.js on Google Cloud Run

 ## Keywords

 - Google Cloud Run
 - Next.js
+- TypeScript

 ## How to use